 Whenever possible, offer special discounts, private previews of upcoming shows, studio visits, etc. Keep your customers updated on your plans and successes.

-10. Go back to step 1 and repeat all 10 steps again.
+10. Go back to step 1 and repeat all 10 steps

-Being a professional artist is a never ending cycle.
+Being a professional artist is a never-ending cycle.

-Always create good work, continually review your market and marketplace to see where you want to be in the coming months, write down a business plan that will allow you meet your goals for the year, and never stop making opportunities that will bring people to see your work.
+Always create good work, continually review your market and marketplace to see where you want to be in the coming months, write down a business plan that will allow you to meet your goals for the year, and never stop making opportunities that will bring people to see your work.

-Eventually the opportunities you create will turn into connections, and then into sales, and then into repeat customers.
+Eventually, the opportunities you create will turn into connections, and then into sales, and then into repeat customers.
 It’s not always simple or easy, but it works!